 New fintech platforms allow to remove traditional banking and get financial services without their involvement, opening loan investment to individuals at a lower investment amount need.

 The P2P platforms are an intermediary, just like the marketplace that matches borrowers with lenders.
 The non-banking financial corporations issue loans to businesses or individuals.
-On the other hand, there are individuals that want to earn return higher than offered by bank deposits and less volatile than offered in equity markets.
+On the other hand, there are individuals that want to earn a return higher than offered by bank deposits and less volatile than offered in equity markets.
 The job of P2P platforms is to match these two parties.
-The non-banking credit companies are issuing loans to businesses or individuals in form of consumer loans or car loans, that have difficulty to obtain it in banks, for reasons such as absence of credit history.
-Hence, the loans are issued at higher interest rate, than offered by traditional banks.
-This allows to give investors a high interest rate.
+The non-banking credit companies are issuing loans to businesses or individuals in the form of consumer loans or car loans, that have difficulty to obtain it in banks, for reasons such as the absence of credit history.
+Hence, the loans are issued at a higher interest rate, than offered by traditional banks.
+This allows giving investors a high interest rate.
 Besides loans, some P2P platforms are offering investment in real estate development projects and some offer both.
-In this scenario the loan is issued to a construction company to build a certain project.
+In this scenario, the loan is issued to a construction company to build a certain project.
 These loans are usually much larger than business loans.

 All P2P Lending Platforms are Different

 Some P2P platforms don’t issue loans, not hold any money.
 They simply bring together and transfer funds from investors to borrowers.
-But of course, to improve their own reputation and gain more clients, P2P platforms aim to provide added value, such as sourcing loan originators (credit issuing companies) with impeccable reputation, known for prudent procedures and conservative lending track record.
+But of course, to improve their own reputation and gain more clients, P2P platforms aim to provide added value, such as sourcing loan originators (credit issuing companies) with an impeccable reputation, known for prudent procedures and conservative lending track record.
 Additionally, P2P lending companies sometimes provide additional due diligence, ensuring that only safe loans with low default chance are presented on their platforms.
 This makes P2P investing a safe choice for people planning their financial future.
 The first ever P2P company Zopa is working without intermediaries such as non-banking financial companies, but issues loans directly to borrowers, individuals and legal entities.
 Such companies are operating also as a monetary institution and require an appropriate license and are regulated by a Financial Supervisor.

 P2P Lending Market Overview

 The P2P lending industry is relatively young.
-The first ever P2P platform was founded in 2005, however, the industry saw a rapid rise after the financial crisis, as most of the market participants have lost trust in traditional banking system.
-Due to the young age of the industry there is no centralized statistics source to estimate the true size of the industry.
-However, there are plenty independent market research firms, that offer some insights.
+The first ever P2P platform was founded in 2005, however, the industry saw a rapid rise after the financial crisis, as most of the market participants have lost trust in the traditional banking system.
+Due to the young age of the industry, there is no centralized statistics source to estimate the true size of the industry.
+However, there are plenty of independent market research firms, that offer some insights.

 The Transparency Market research firm estimated that the market size of P2P lending industry was $ 26Bn in 2015 and predicts that the compound annual growth rate (CAGR) will be 48.2% in 2016-2024 reaching the total market size $ 897Bn by the end of 2024.